eemilybrown1/Fraser-seasonal-black-carbon/README.md

 # Fraser seasonal black carbon

-This repository contains the R markdown file used to produce figures and tables in the manuscript "Interplay of seasonal hydrology and landscape topography drives black carbon export in the Fraser River" by Emily Brown, Sasha Wagner, and Brian P. V. Hunt.
+This repository contains the datasets and R markdown file used to produce figures and tables in the manuscript "Interplay of seasonal hydrology and landscape topography drives black carbon export in the Fraser River" by Emily Brown, Sasha Wagner, and Brian P. V. Hunt.

 All datasets needed to produce table 1 and figure 2 are included in this repository.
 The dataset "Brown_fraserseasonalblackcarbon_data.csv" contains original research data, which can be accessed from zenodo at ___.